-I think that, at work, inventing and discovering are very similar.
+I think that at work inventing and exploring are closely related.
 I have to reinvent myself every day in order to discover exciting new developments.

 Does that sound like an interesting challenge?
 Discover more about us, our culture and what opportunities we can offer you.

 As a team, we like to move mountains to achieve more than we think is possible.
-Our team spirit and work ethic are robust, and enable us to deliver impressive results.
+Our team spirit and work ethic are fantastic, and enable us to deliver impressive results.

 Who we are